grafana/loki-workshop/ad_hoc_metric.md

 ### Percentage of request by googlebot panel

 We're now going to add a panel showing the percentage of request made by Google's webspider, Googlebot.
-1. Click the add a new panel icon in the upper right corner.
+1. Click Add in the dashboard header and select Visualization in the dropdown.
 2. Select the `LokiNGINX` datasource
 3. Add the following query.
 Notice we are doing some math here with loki metrics!
 In this case we are calculating the percentage of request by Googlebot vs the total request, per 10 minute interval: `sum(rate(({job="nginx_access_log"} |= "Googlebot")[10m])) / (sum(rate(({job="nginx_access_log"} |= "Mozilla")[10m])) / 100)`
 4. We want to show it as a total number, so in the panel settings on the right, choose the Stat visualisation